melvinvicky46/interview-question/javascript-coding-questions/README.md

 ```

-**find the first non-repeating character in a string using JavaScript**
+**find the first non-repeating character in a string and return its index using JavaScript**

 ```
 function firstNonRepeatingCharacter(string) {